Hexlet/docs/technical-specifications.md

 * Accepted formats: MOV, QT, OGG, MPEG, AVI.
 * Minimum resolution: 1280x720 (720p),﻿
 * If it's a screencast, do not record a huge screen, limit to standard 13", 15" or 17".
 * Make sure the audio doesn't have much noise.
-We suggest using an external USB-mic.
-Logitec USB headsets are usually good.
-Alternatively, you can go with a separate USB-mic.
-We recommend Rode podcaster, Blue mic Snowball and Samson c01u﻿.
+We suggest using an external USB microphone.
+Logitec USB headsets are usually good enough.
+We could also recommend "Rode Podcaster", "Blue Microphones", "Snowball" and "Samson C01U﻿".
 * Any text, including code that you might show in your IDE, should be large enough to see.
 Regular font-size for programming is not large enough for video, so make sure you increase the font size.
 * Provide all source files: video, sound (if recorded separately), slides (PowerPoint, Keynote or Google Presentations), images.